Ítalo (footballer, born February 2002)

-Ítalo Fernando Assis Gonçalves or simply Ítalo (born 18 February 2002) is a Brazilian football player who plays as a centre-back for Russian club Ural Yekaterinburg.
+Ítalo Fernando Assis Gonçalves (born 18 February 2002), known as Ítalo, is a Brazilian football player who plays as a centre-back for Russian club Ural Yekaterinburg.

 Career

 On 7 July 2023, Ítalo moved to Russian Premier League club Ural Yekaterinburg on a season-long loan.
 He made his RPL debut for Ural on 5 August 2023 in a game against Orenburg.

 On 22 May 2024, Ural exercised their option to buy and signed a three-year contract with Ítalo.